alphagov/paas-developer-docs/docs/getting_started/before_you_start.md

-To be hosted by Government PaaS, your application must:
+To be hosted by GOV.UK PaaS, your application must:

 * follow the [twelve-factor application](http://12factor.net/) principles (described in more detail below) - this will be the case if your app was written to be deployed to another PaaS like Heroku
 * not require any backing service apart from a database (currently the only service available is PostgreSQL)
-* not carry data at SECRET or above (this is currently out of scope for Government PaaS)
+* not carry data at SECRET or above (this is currently out of scope for GOV.UK PaaS)
 * be written in one of these languages:
     * Go
     * Nodejs